CRUSTDE-ContainerizedRustDevEnv/win10_wsl2_debian11/README.md

 ### git repository corruption

 My git repository inside WSL2 got corrupted.
-It looks that this happens to many people on WSL2.
+It looks like this happens to many people on WSL2.
 The cure is:

 ```batch